chartshq/muze/packages/layout/README.md

 # layout

-It is used in the [MuzeJS](https://github.com/chartshq/muze) library to construct the chart structure.
-This module exposes the APIs which are used to handle vertical or horizontal positioning of charts in the underlying viewport to create the visual groupings that aid in the construction of complex charts types like `crosstab`, `trellis` etc.
+It is used in the [MuzeJS](https://github.com/chartshq/muze) library to construct the layout of the canvas.
+This module exposes the APIs which is responsible for handling layouts based on which the charts will be positioned.
+This can help generate complex visualizations like `crosstab`, `trellis` etc.

 ## Installation